 If you’ve been following my recipes for a while, you’ll know I have a special place in my heart for deep-frying.
 Fried chicken, crispy prawn cutlets, wontons, fishcakes… you can’t beat it.
 With that in mind, one of the most popular questions that gets asked on my various social channels is, ‘Can I reuse my oil after deep frying?’
-And also, when you’re done with it, what’s the best way to get rid of it?
+And also, when you’re done with it, what’s the best way to get rid of cooking oil?
 Read on as I tackle these hot topics in turn.

 Deep-frying: totally love it as a cooking method, but what about all that oil?
 Here’s how to reuse – and safely dispose – it.